 4. Jet Black: With a strategic design, black-toned furniture will provide an elegant look to your interior.
 Black and white create a balanced look allowing each element to stand on its own without overshadowing the other, and this is because both are neutral hues.

-Cube or modular furniture is also a great substitute over your rectangular forms, or low profiled furniture can allow your room to have that negative space, a room for your artwork, and another décor to thrive.
+Cube or modular furniture is also a great substitute for your rectangular forms or low-profiled designs that allow your room to have that negative space, a room for your artwork, and another dรฉcor to thrive.

 If you’re going with the Japandi or industrial look, the jet-black furniture, and white hardwood floors is an excellent ensemble.